 - 6.1.
 Secure adequate funding from Health and Care Research Wales to establish a sustainable R&D function covering research development and delivery and manage the funding transparently, in line with the Health and Care Research Wales R&D Finance Policy. - 6.2.
 Include R&D within the organisation's financial strategies and plans. - 6.3.
 Have financial plans for R&D with good forecasting, timely invoicing, and proportionate risk management. - 6.4.
-Have a commitment to generate research income for non-commercial and commercial studies to facilitate capacity building. - 6.5.
-Help existing and prospective researchers secure the grants to advance their studies. - 6.6.
+Have a commitment to generate research income for non-commercial studies (i.e. from research funders, research councils and third sector organisations) and commercial studies (i.e. from industry partners) to facilitate capacity building. - 6.5.
+Help existing and prospective researchers secure grants from a wide range of funding sources to advance their studies leading to high quality and impactful outcomes and peer-reviewed international journal publications.

+6.6.
 Ensure financial support is provided to advise on and monitor all costs relating to commercial and non-commercial research.